 This grant is designed to fund the type of space enhancement and community transformation that sparks community wide conversation and creativity.
 It is OCRA's belief that these types of social and built environments should occur at the local level and be community driven.
 It is the people, places and spaces that make Indiana a great place to live.
 Placemaking involves a working partnership with local governments, residents, community groups, and organizations as well as business and community agencies.
 OCRA encourages these projects to be community unique and locally inspired.

 - Community groups or organizations

 - Local units of government

-- Schools (all schools such as elementary - high school, college, university, and trade & vocational)
+- Schools (all schools including elementary through high school, college, university, trade and vocational)

 The most competitive applications will likely demonstrate strong partnership.
 We strongly encourage youth (students of all ages and recent graduate or graduate age individuals) in the project design and implementation.